 If you’d like to help out with the efforts, you can join a tour to visit one of the sanctuaries in Mazatlan.
 Estrella del Mar and El Verde Camacho are your best bets for helping out with turtle conservation in Mazatlan.

-As you can see, there are plenty of fun things to do in Mazatlan.
+As you can see, there are plenty of fun activities in Mazatlan.
 However you choose to spend your days here, be sure to take some time to slow down, chill out, and catch a beautiful sunset on the beach.